CoderDojoRotselaar/bootstrapping/README.md

-The installation procedure is based on Ubuntu 18.04 LTS Bionic.
-The upgrade to Ubuntu 20.04 LTS Focal will be a big change, since the installation procedure has changed a lot.
+The installation procedure is based on Ubuntu 20.04 LTS Focal.

 Attention: the procedures detailed below will completely wipe the target devices!